Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <br>
 <br>

-$$P(\text{Internal states}|\text{Observations}) = \frac{P(\text{Observations}|\text{Internal states}) \cdot P(\text{Internal states})}{P(\text{Observations})}$$
+$$\small P(\text{Internal states}|\text{Observations}) = \frac{P(\text{Observations}|\text{Internal states}) \cdot P(\text{Internal states})}{P(\text{Observations})}$$

 <br>
 Breaking down the equation into its constituent parts, we have:
-- The **posterior**, $$P(\text{Internal states} \vert \text{Observations})$$: The probability that a particular configuration of internal states are correct representations of the true hidden environmental states, given the data from sensory observations.
+- The **posterior**, $$\small P(\text{Internal states} \vert \text{Observations})$$: The probability that a particular configuration of internal states are correct representations of the true hidden environmental states, given the data from sensory observations.
 How good is the organism's model of its environment?
-- The **prior**, $$P(\text{Internal states})$$: The probability that a particular configuration of internal states are correct representations of the true hidden environmental states in isolation.
+- The **prior**, $$\small P(\text{Internal states})$$: The probability that a particular configuration of internal states are correct representations of the true hidden environmental states in isolation.
 This is the prior plausibility of the model before making any new observations
-- The **likelihood**, $$P(\text{Observations} \vert \text{Internal states})$$: The probability of observing the sensory data, under the assumption that a particular configuration of internal states correctly represent the true hidden environmental states
+- The **likelihood**, $$\small P(\text{Observations} \vert \text{Internal states})$$: The probability of observing the sensory data, under the assumption that a particular configuration of internal states correctly represent the true hidden environmental states
-- The **evidence**, $$P(\text{Observations})$$: The probability of observing the sensory data marginalized over every possible configuration of internal states.
+- The **evidence**, $$\small P(\text{Observations})$$: The probability of observing the sensory data marginalized over every possible configuration of internal states.
 Essentially the weighted average of the predictions of every possible configuration of internal states.
 By dividing this out, the probability of the internal states independently of the probability of the sensory data can be calculated

 Each of these constituents should be thought of as probability *distributions*, rather than single probabilities (although they can be both and the math still works out).

 In principle, the organism could try out a few different configurations of its internal states, calculate the probability that each configuration is correct based on its sensory observations, and pick the most probable configuration to take forward.
 In other words, it should evaluate the most probable internal states over a distribution of possible internal states.
-If the organism keeps iteratively updating its model of the environment in this way it should eventually come to a good approximation of $$P(\text{Internal states}) \approx P(\text{Hidden environmental states})$$ without ever needing to observe the hidden environmental states directly.
+If the organism keeps iteratively updating its model of the environment in this way it should eventually come to a good approximation of $$\small P(\text{Internal states}) \approx P(\text{Hidden environmental states})$$ without ever needing to observe the hidden environmental states directly.
 <br>
 <br>
 <center><img src="https://atelfo.github.io/assets/Pasted image 20230513223942.png" width="650"></center>
 <br>
-In practice, however, there is a major problem with applying Bayes theorem to calculate the posterior: It's almost definitely computationally infeasible to directly calculate $$P(\text{Observations})$$ because this would mean the organism has to generate every possible configuration of internal states (every possible model of the environment) and their associated probability distributions, then work out the predicted probability distributions of sensory observations given each configuration, and finally calculate the weighted probability distribution of the whole ensemble.
+In practice, however, there is a major problem with applying Bayes theorem to calculate the posterior: It's almost definitely computationally infeasible to directly calculate $$\small P(\text{Observations})$$ because this would mean the organism has to generate every possible configuration of internal states (every possible model of the environment) and their associated probability distributions, then work out the predicted probability distributions of sensory observations given each configuration, and finally calculate the weighted probability distribution of the whole ensemble.

 Fortunately, since the goal is to select the most probable internal states given specific sensory observations it's possible to ignore the denominator since it’s just a normalization term and so doesn’t change where the peak posterior probability is found.
 This technique is known as [maximum likelihood estimation (MLE)](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation), which essentially means picking the internal states that maximize the value of the numerator of Bayes theorem.
 Because the numerator is equivalent to a [joint probability distribution](https://en.wikipedia.org/wiki/Joint_probability_distribution), performing MLE corresponds to picking the internal states that maximize the joint probability of sensory observations and the model of their causes:
 <br>
 <br>

-$$P(\text{Observations}, \text{Internal states}) = P(\text{Observations}|\text{Internal states}) \cdot P(\text{Internal states})$$
+$$\small P(\text{Observations}, \text{Internal states}) = P(\text{Observations}|\text{Internal states}) \cdot P(\text{Internal states})$$

 <br>
 Statistical models of joint probability distributions are also known as [**generative models**](https://en.wikipedia.org/wiki/Generative_model) - this is what the *"generative"* in *"generative pre-trained transformer (GPT)"* and other generative AI models refers to.
 Generative models have the useful property that they can produce, or *generate*, samples of the data they model; just as ChatGPT generates the most likely words to complete a snippet of text, an organism's model of its environment is trained to generate the next most likely sensations.
 This ties into theories of [predictive coding](https://en.wikipedia.org/wiki/Predictive_coding) in the brain, which posit that the brain compares predicted stimuli to real observations to evaluate the accuracy of its models.
 LLMs are evaluated in a similar way by comparing predicted continuation words to the true continuation and adjusting model weights as needed to improve accuracy.